InsightsInsight - Employment Advice - POSTED: May 8 2018

 Once the two year pay freeze came to an end, the Council wanted to extend the duration of it.
 In April 2013 the Unions responded to this by starting a formal collective grievance procedure.

 The Claimants were claiming for unlawful deduction of wages under Part II of the Employment Rights Act 1996.
-In addition, that they had a contractual right to an annual increment.
+In addition, they had a contractual right to an annual increment.

 The Council argued that due to the Claimants continuing to work, their actions amounted to an acceptance of the variation.